pauljeter/pauljeter-astro/src/content/blog/mastering-promises-in-javascript.md

 ## Conclusion

 Promises are now a fundamental part of JavaScript.
 They make async logic more readable, less error-prone, and easier to debug.
-If you’ve used callbacks in the past, switching to Promises is a worthwhile upgrade.
+If you've used callbacks in the past, switching to Promises is a worthwhile upgrade.

 That said, callbacks still have their place – especially in low-level APIs.
 But when writing modern JavaScript, Promises are a safe bet.